sarafuyu/DD1368-KTH/README.md

 # DD1368-KTH
-Introduction to Databases for Computer Science Students 2022.
+Assignments finished in KTH's course Introduction to Databases for Computer Science Students 2022.